cakephp/docs/en/orm/entities.rst

 If the ``*`` property is not defined it will default to ``false``.

-Modifying the guarded fields at runtime
+Modifying the Guarded Fields at Runtime
 ---------------------------------------

 You can modify the list of guarded fields at runtime using the ``accessible``